Compass/compass/doc-src/content/tutorials/extensions.markdown

 ### Manifest Declarations

-There are five kinds of manifest declarations:
+There are six kinds of manifest declarations:

 1. `stylesheet` - Declares a sass file.
 2. `image` - Declares an image.
 3. `javascript` - Declares a javascript file.
 4. `html` - Declares an html file.
 5. `file` - Declares a random file.
+6. `directory` - Declares a directory should be created.

 All declarations take the path to the file as their first argument.
 Note that the normal slash `/` can and should be used in a manifest.
 Compass will take care of